TinyMPC/.github/profile/README.md

 ### Python

-The Python interactive interface is available at [tinympc-python](https://github.com/TinyMPC/tinympc-python).
+The Python interactive interface with examples is available at [tinympc-python](https://github.com/TinyMPC/tinympc-python).

 ### MATLAB

-The Matlab interactive interface is available at [tinympc-matlab](https://github.com/TinyMPC/tinympc-matlab).
+The MATLAB interactive interface with examples is available at [tinympc-matlab](https://github.com/TinyMPC/tinympc-matlab).

-### Julia (WIP)
+### Julia

+The Julia interactive interface with examples is available at [tinympc-julia](https://github.com/TinyMPC/tinympc-julia).